defold/doc/docs/en/manuals/editor-scripts-ui.md

 ### Utility components

-Additionally, the editor define some utility components:
+Additionally, the editor defines some utility components:
 - **`separator`** is a thin line used for delimiting blocks of content
 - **`scroll`** is a wrapper component that shows scroll bars when the wrapped component does not fit in the assigned space